cmsodi/satdh/articles/Overview-of-the-Space-Sector-Trends-and-Future-Directions/index.md

 > Small but mighty: How CubeSats and MicroSats are revolutionizing the space industry.

-Small satellites, such as CubeSats and MicroSats, have grown in popularity over the past few years, and for good reason.
+Small satellites, such as CubeSats and MicroSats, have grown in popularity over the past few years and for good reason.
 These miniature marvels offer numerous advantages that larger, more conventional spacecraft simply cannot match.
 Small satellites, for instance, can be launched quickly and affordably, making it easier to send multiple satellites into orbit simultaneously.
-This enables the creation of larger, more complex satellite constellations that can be used for a variety of applications, including remote sensing, communication, and navigation.
-Smaller satellites are also well-suited for applications that larger spacecraft may not be able to perform, such as monitoring weather patterns, tracking the migration of wildlife, and observing natural disasters.
+This enables the creation of larger, more complex satellite constellations that can be used for a variety of applications, including remote sensing, communication and navigation.
+Smaller satellites are also well-suited for applications that larger spacecraft may not be able to perform, such as monitoring weather patterns, tracking the migration of wildlife and observing natural disasters.

 {{< image src="F-1_CubeSat_Flight_Model.jpg" caption=`F-1 CubeSat Flight Model - 27 November 2011 - Author: Thuvt - https://creativecommons.org/licenses/by-sa/3.0/deed.en` width=100% >}}